 Meaning

-“We have enslaved the rest of the animal creation, and have treated our distant cousins in fur and feathers so badly that beyond doubt, if they were able to formulate a religion, they would depict the Devil in human form.” presents a viewpoint centered on life.
-It implies that life unfolds in unexpected ways and encourages us to remember that adaptability helps us grow.
+The message behind “We have enslaved the rest of the animal creation, and have treated our distant cousins in fur and feathers so badly that beyond doubt, if they were able to formulate a religion, they would depict the Devil in human form.” revolves around life.
+It suggests that life unfolds in unexpected ways, making it relatable to many people's experiences.

 Theme